Entry inhibitor

 Entry inhibitors, also known as fusion inhibitors, are a class of antiviral drugs that prevent a virus from entering a cell, for example, by blocking a receptor.
-Entry inhibitors are used to treat conditions such as HIV and hepatitis D.
+Entry inhibitors are used to treat conditions such as HIV, hepatitis D, and hepatitis B.

 HIV entry

 An illustration of HIV entry mechanism and mechanisms of action (MOA) of two entry inhibitor, 5-Helix and C37.

 An HIV virion binds to a CD4+ human cell.
 The two bottom pictures depict two proposed models of HIV fusion with the cell.

 They are used in combination therapy for the treatment of HIV infection.
 This class of drugs interferes with the binding, fusion and entry of an HIV virion to a human cell.
 By blocking this step in HIV's replication cycle, such agents slow the progression from HIV infection to AIDS.

 Proteins

 There are several key proteins involved in the HIV entry process.